Rapid Palatal Expander (RPE)

 When patients are still growing, their connective tissue between the left and right halves of their upper jaw is very responsive to expansion.
 By simply activating the expander through turning a screw in the center, with a special key we provide, gradual outward pressure is placed on the left and right halves of the upper jaw.
 This pressure causes an increased amount of bone to grow between the right and left halves of the jaw, ultimately resulting in an increased width.

 Braces have one aim: to use gentle pressure to move teeth into proper alignment.
 Aside from improving your smile, braces also offer many oral health advantages, and may even improve your general health!
 Properly aligned teeth are easier to clean and more resistant to gum disease.
 Our office offers several types of braces for your convenience.
-Popular choices of our patients are ceramic braces and Invisalign®, the latest in invisible braces.
+Our patients especially love their ceramic braces and Invisalign®, the latest in invisible braces.

 The twin block is a functional appliance used in cases where a patient’s upper jaw is larger than the lower, causing the upper front teeth to protrude ahead of the lower.
 The appliance pushes the lower jaw forward, while restricting growth of the upper jaw.
 In addition, tooth movement occurs, correcting the bite.
 The twin block consists of two removable parts (upper and lower).
 It should be worn 24 hours a day.
 After eating, brush the appliance using cold water.
 Never place the appliance in hot water or use a denture cleaner.